 Notes: Estimates shown above correspond to our baseline specifications in Table 4 columns (1)-(2) estimated only for daughters observed for a randomly drawn year before and random year after welfare reform within the timespan indicated above, either 5, 10, or 15 years pre-/post-reform.
-All models control for daughter's age, age squared, mother's average age during potential welfare observation years, mother's average age squared, controls for the daughter's state AFDC/TANF benefit standard, EITC federal/state maximum credit, state-level SPM poverty rate, AFDC/TANF recipiency rate, unemployment rate, and state and year effects for the daughter as well as state effects for the mother's modal state when the daughter is aged 12-18.
-Instrumental variables include average and maximum measures of the mother's AFDC/TANF benefit statistic is a Kleibergen-Paap (2006) rank statistic.
+All models control for daughter's age, age squared, mother's average age during potential welfare observation years, mother's average age squared, the daughter's state AFDC/TANF benefit standard, EITC federal/state maximum credit, state-level SPM poverty rate, AFDC/TANF recipiency rate, unemployment rate, and state and year effects for the daughter as well as state effects for the mother's modal state when the daughter is aged 12-18.
+Instrumental variables include average and maximum measures of the mother's AFDC/TANF benefit standard when the daughter is aged 12-18, and interactions of each with an indicator for welfare reform.
+The weak IV test statistic is a Kleibergen-Paap (2006) rank statistic.
 Statistics are constructed based on 1000 bootstrap replications with state-level clustering with standard errors shown in parentheses.
 Daughters' PSID core longitudinal weights are used in estimation.